Magnus Eriksson's crusade: 1348–1349

-The first military action of the war was Magnus' forces beginning forceful baptisms onto the Ingrian population, exposing those who refused to violence.
-Once these were reported, Novgorod mobilized with military support from Pskov.
+As the first military action of the crusade, Magnus' forces carried out forceful baptisms onto the Ingrian population, exposing those who refused to violence.
+According to Russian sources, they were only carried out on Pagans.
+Once these baptisms were reported, Novgorod mobilized with military support from Pskov.
 A smaller force (druzhina) of 400 men led by Ontsifor Lukinitj, Yakov Khotov, and Mikhail Fefilatov was sent to intercept the Swedes.
-Both sides met in a battle at Schabtschin or Zjabtje in Vod according to the Suzdalian Chronicle, and according to the Novgorod Chronicle, the Swedes and Novgorodians lost 500 and 3 men in the battle respectively.
-The Swedes also suffered some captured, though the number isn't specified.
-However, historian Dick Harrison claims this battle did not take place, instead claiming that the Novgorodians quickly retreated after a simple raid.
+Both sides met in battle at Schabtschin or Zjabtje in Vod according to the Suzdalian Chronicle, and according to the Novgorod Chronicle, the Swedes and Novgorodians lost 500 and 3 men respectively.
+Several Swedes were also captured, though the number is not specified.

-Despite the defeat (which is unnamed in Swedish sources), the Swedes continued their march towards Nöteborg (modern-day Shlisselburg), where they began besieging it on 24 June.
+Despite the defeat (which is not named in Swedish sources), the Swedes continued their march towards Nöteborg (modern-day Shlisselburg), where they began besieging it on 24 June.
 During the siege, the Novgorodians made a successful sortie, but the Swedes were too strong and eventually captured it on 6 August.
+The capture of the fortress has also been blamed on deception.
 In the aftermath, the Swedes took around 500 Novgorodians captive, releasing most of them after shaving their beards and baptizing them, except for a few more prominent people including the fortress’s commander, Abraham.
 Kuzma Tverdislavitj was also captured, who was a noble.
 The capture of the fortress meant total Swedish control of the Neva River.

 After capturing Nöteborg, Magnus departed back to Sweden, leaving a small garrison in the city.
+Other sources estimate the garrison was larger, in total 800 men.
 Due to the importance of Nöteborg, a Novgorodian army of 1,000 men approached the city soon after and besieged it on their own.
-This is because neither Prince Ivan or troops from Pskov wanted to help.
-Additionally, after the capture of Nöteborg, the Swedes tried and failed to capture Kexholm (modern-day Priozersk).
+This is because neither Prince Ivan nor troops from Pskov wanted to help.
+Additionally, after the capture of Nöteborg, the Swedes tried and failed to capture Kexholm (present-day Priozersk).

-After a prolonged siege, Nöteborg was recaptured with minimal losses for the Novgorodians on 24 February or 9 March of 1349 after the Swedish garrison had suffered from starvation and lack of reinforcements.
+After a prolonged siege, assisted by Muscovite troops, Nöteborg was recaptured with minimal losses for the Novgorodians on 24 February or 9 March of 1349 after having been set on fire and stormed.
+The Swedish garrison had suffered from starvation and lack of reinforcements.
 In the aftermath, many Swedes were killed and captured.
 Novgorodian raiding parties also went north.
 Further details on what happened in 1349 are sparse.
 However, in a letter from 2 July 1349, Magnus allowed Lübeck and other cities to continue trading with Livonia and Gotland, on the condition that they avoid trading with Novgorodians, Russians, and people from Pskov.